Categories

 Mentoring is an underrated resource and an under-recognized skillset.
 According to recent data, 76% of people think mentors are important, but only 37% actually have one.

-You can be a great chef but not know a thing about how to inspire someone or guide them towards a long-term perspective over a career.
+You can be a great chef but not know a thing about how to inspire someone or guide them towards a long-term perspective on career.
 It takes time to cultivate skills to mentor and manage people, and the willingness to continue to learn from protégés, too.
 According to the latest data from Deloitte, many managers only spend 13% of their time developing the people who work for them, and more than one-third (36%) are not sufficiently prepared to be people managers, suggesting that more learning and development is needed across each stage of a person’s career.

 Mentoring represents one of many skills that are increasingly expected by today’s hospitality landscape.
 Culinary professionals need to be multifaceted to respond to an evolving industry, one changed by the pandemic and shifting generational expectations.
 From small businesses to large commercial kitchens, chefs need to demonstrate strong managerial and leadership skills, as well as operational and administrative skills.
 Success also often depends on being savvy when it comes to social media, culinary arts tourism, and the latest culinary trends.
 With so many things to consider in building a successful career, culinary professionals need diverse guidance.